lorepap/rescue/README.md

 Configure training settings for federated learning by editing _config/federated.yml_.

 # Running
-To run the EDTMSR code use the runner within the _runners_ folder:
+To run the ResCue code use the runner within the _runners_ folder:
 ```
 python runners/federated_runner.py
 ```